Bitcoin. Cat Person. Other divisive things.

 If you’re an eCommerce advertiser looking for a leg up in the new year, the ability to bring a prospects’ shopping cart into their inbox is a gamechanger.

-Not everything that happened in AdWords this year was Google’s doing.
+Not everything that happened in Google Ads this year was Google’s doing.

 Back in August, we analyzed 612 high-achieving text ads to determine their common characteristics.
 From lexical diversity to sentiment to pronoun usage, we dug into every angle to identify what makes a top-performing text ad tick.